-From brain research at the University of California, San Francisco and reference to earlier work, Thomas Lewis, Fari Amini and Richard Lannon wrote a detailed and insightful book on human emotion called A General Theory of Love (2000).
+A number of years ago, Thomas Lewis, Fari Amini and Richard Lannon wrote a detailed and insightful book on human emotion called A General Theory of Love (2000) using brain research at the University of California, San Francisco and reference to earlier work.

 In this book, they introduce and explain the term Limbic Resonance, which they describe as “a symphony of mutual and internal adaptation whereby two mammals become attuned to each other’s inner states.”
 This is an unconscious and internal process, which they say is “the door to communal connection.”